Using the Carnivore Diet as an Elimination Diet

 False negatives are the rule, not the exception, with food today.
 We eat truck loads of sugar, meal after meal, day after day, and we think we feel fine.
 It’s not until we are obese with diabetes and multiple prescription medication do we finally realize that maybe all the sugar wasn’t harmless.
 Maybe it was a False Negative.

-Just the opposite is also a problem.
+Just the opposite of a false negative, false positives are also a problem.

 On the opposite side of the spectrum are “false positives.”